 Dr. Allison Sutton is a Dermatologist in Vancouver, BC.
 She opened her Vancouver Cosmetic and Medical Dermatology practice in 2015 after working as the Director of Aesthetic Dermatology for the University of Texas’ Health Sciences Centre in San Antonio.
 She is passionate about skincare and helping patients feel their best.
 Dr. Sutton received her medical degree from the University of British Columbia, completed her residency in Dermatology at the University of Toronto, and did a fellowship in Aesthetic Dermatology in San Antonio, Texas.
 She is both a Fellow of the Royal College of Physicians and Surgeons of Canada as well as a Fellow of the American Academy of Dermatology.

 She has received numerous awards including the 2015 Super Doctors® Rising StarSM for being an outstanding practicing doctor in Texas, a national Excellence in Resident Teaching Award from the Canadian Dermatology Association and she graduated from medical school with the Gold Medal and the honour of being a Wesbrook Scholar.
 She has been recognized for both professional and academic excellence throughout her entire career.

 Niamh Tallon MB BCh BAO, FRCSC

-Clinical Assistant Professor, UBC Fertility Specialist, Olive Fertility Vancouver, BC
+Clinical Assistant Professor, University of British Columbia, Fertility Specialist, Olive Fertility

 Dr. Niamh Tallon received her medical training at the Royal College of Surgeons in Ireland.
 She went on to complete a residency in Obstetrics and Gynecology at the University of Saskatchewan and then came to Vancouver to pursue a fellowship in Gynecologic Reproductive Endocrinology and Infertility (GREI) at the University of British Columbia.